Best Beef Masala Curry (Whole30 & Paleo)

 This pressure cooker curry is so versatile.
 Serve with cauliflower rice or potatoes for a Whole30 and Paleo option.
 Otherwise, serve with white rice or brown rice.

 Yes, this beef curry can be made with chicken.
 Follow the recipe steps, but use 1 inch chicken cubes.
 Pressure cook on high for only 10 minutes.
+Or, try this Tandoori Chicken with delicious Indian flavors.

 Store leftovers in an airtight container in the fridge for up to 4 days.
 This recipe also freezes well!